Meet the Moyles: A Beaumaris Family Lifestyle Home Session in 2020

 As the primary carer in our family - the mum - I wasn't in the position to do a cool project like Alan's.

-The perceived freedom didn’t exist; my time was not my own (very much a #firstworldproblem, I know.)
+Specifically, the perceived freedom didn't exist; my time was not my own (very much a #firstworldproblem, I acknowledge).

 'Home duties' beckoned (a quick aside: that was the literal job title used for many women on electoral rolls back in the day.
 Please excuse me for a moment while I scoop my rolled eyeballs back from deep inside my head 🙄.)